The Best Instant Pot Pork Tenderloin Recipe – delicious, tender pork medallions, juicy and bursting with flavor from your Instant Pot!

 - 2 tbsp extra virgin olive oil

-- 1 teaspoon celtic sea salt and fresh cracked pepper
+- 1 teaspoon sea salt and fresh cracked pepper

 - 2 lb pork tenderloin, optional: pre-marinate pork before cooking for foolproof never dry tenderloin

 - 4 oz butter, thin sliced into 4-6 pats

 - 1 tsp dried parsley*

 - 1/2 tsp dried sage*